Clerici-project/Website/resources/developer-guides/wallet-rpc.md

 ### **transfer**

-Send monero to a number of recipients.
+Send clerici to a number of recipients.

 Alias: *None*.